Constraint equations for 3 + 1 vacuum Einstein equations with a translational space-like Killing field in the asymptotically flat case: Introduction

 \section{Introduction}

 Einstein equations can be formulated as a Cauchy problem whose initial data must satisfy compatibility conditions known as the constraint equations.
-In this paper, we will consider the constraint equations for the vacuum Einstein equations, in the particular case where the space-time possesses a $\m S^1$ symmetry.
+In this paper, we will consider the constraint equations for the vacuum Einstein equations, in the particular case where the space-time possesses a space-like translational Killing field.
 It allows for a reduction of the $3+1$ dimensional problem to a $2+1$ dimensional one.
-This symmetry has been studied by Yvonne Choquet-Bruhat and Vincent Moncrief in \cite{choquet} (see also \cite{livrecb}) in the case of a space-time of the form $\Sigma \times \mathbb{S}^1 \times \mathbb{R}$, where $\Sigma$ is a compact two dimensional manifold of genus $G\geq 2$, and $\mathbb{R}$ is the time axis, with a space-time metric independent of the $\mathbb{S}^1$ coordinate.
+This symmetry has been studied by Choquet-Bruhat and Moncrief in \cite{choquet} (see also \cite{livrecb}) in the case of a space-time of the form $\Sigma \times \mathbb{S}^1 \times \mathbb{R}$, where $\Sigma$ is a compact two dimensional manifold of genus $G\geq 2$, and $\mathbb{R}$ is the time axis, with a space-time metric independent of the $\mathbb{S}^1$ coordinate.
 They prove the existence of global solutions corresponding to perturbation of particular expanding initial data.

-In this paper we consider a space-time of the form $\mathbb{R}^2 \times \mathbb{S}^1 \times \mathbb{R}$.
-It is an interesting problem to ask whether the global existence of solutions corresponding to small perturbations of the trivial initial data also holds in this case.
+In this paper we consider a space-time of the form $\mathbb{R}^2 \times \mathbb{R} \times \mathbb{R}$, symmetric with respect to the third coordinate.
+Minkowski space-time is a particular solution of vacuum Einstein equations which exhibits this symmetry.
+Since the celebrated work of Christodoulou and Klainerman (see \cite{ck}), we know that Minkowski space-time is stable, that is to say asymptotically flat perturbations of the trivial initial data lead to global solutions converging to Minkowski space-time.
+It is an interesting problem to ask whether the stability also holds in the setting of perturbations of Minkowski space-time with a space-like translational Killing field.
+Let's note that it is not included in the work of Christodoulou and Klainerman.
 However, it is crucial, before considering this problem, to ensure the existence of compatible initial data, i.e. the existence of solutions to the constraint equations.
 This is the purpose of the present paper.

-In the compact case, the issue of solving the constraint equations is straightforward.
+In the compact case, if one looks for solutions with constant mean curvature, as it is done in \cite{choquet}, the issue of solving the constraint equations is straightforward.
 Every metric on a compact manifold of genus $G\geq 2$ is conformal to a metric of scalar curvature $-1$.
 As a consequence, it is possible to decouple the system into elliptic scalar equations of the form $\Delta u = f(x,u)$ with $\partial_u f >0$, for which existence results are standard (see for example chapter $14$ in \cite{tay}).